Lee Murray: Early life

-Barbara was a hairdresser and later a telephonist.
-On a holiday to Gran Canaria she met Lee's father, Brahim Lamrani, a kitchen hand from the southern Moroccan city of Sidi Ifni.
-The couple's first child, Lee, was born in St Nicholas Hospital, Plumstead, on 12 November 1977, and was initially raised by his mother while Brahim continued to live and work in the Canary Islands.
-Eventually he moved to England and married Barbara in 1984 and in 1985 she gave birth to Lee's only sibling, Rkia.
+Murray was born on 12 November 1977 in St Nicholas' Hospital, Plumstead.
+His mother, Barbara Murray, hailed from Bermondsey, south London.
+She was a hairdresser and later a telephonist.
+On a holiday to Gran Canaria she met Lee's father, Brahim Lamrani, a kitchen hand from Sidi Ifni, Morocco.
+Lee was initially raised by his mother while Brahim continued to live and work in the Canary Islands.
+Brahim later moved to England and married Barbara in 1984.
+Lee had one sibling, a sister named Rkia born in 1985.